KP717/KP717/README.md

-- 👋 Hi, I’m @KP717
+- 👋 Hi, I’m @Kumar Pawar
-- 👀 I’m interested in ...Android development
+- 👀 I’m interested in ...Mobile Application Development
-- 🌱 I’m currently learning ...Android,Firebase,Reactjs,React Native
+- 🌱 I’m currently working as an Android and flutter developer
-- 💞️ I’m looking to collaborate on ...Aandroid
+- 💞️ I’m looking to collaborate on ...Android
-- 📫 How to reach me ...mobile no 8446770717
+- 📫 How to reach me ...mobile no 9307896993

 <!---
 KP717/KP717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.